engAnt/Course-Project---Getting-and-Cleaning-Data/README.md

 combinedDataset <- rbind(testDataset, trainingDataset)
 ```

 #### Note:

-1 ActivityLabels, *Subjects, and * Dataset are the data frames created when read.table() was used to load the data from the unzipped files.
+1. *ActivityLabels, *Subjects, and * Dataset are the data frames created when read.table() was used to load the data from the unzipped files.
-2 Each new data frame has the rows of the train data frame after the rows of the test dataframe.
+2. Each new data frame has the rows of the train data frame after the rows of the test dataframe.

 The features.txt file contains the column names (features) for the combinedDataset data frame shown above.
 Using this knowledge, the column headers are filtered to only those having "mean" or "std" in their name.